s-20/unnamed/HBCore.md

 By default, rolls of 1 are called [Quirks](Quirk.md).
 Quirks represent some sort of twist or unforeseen consequence.
 See the [Quirk](Quirk.md) article for more details, but basically rolling a quirk means that something unexpected might happen.

-If you have quirks and no successes, you might outright fail.
-If you have nothing *but* quirks, then something really strange or bad happens (called a *twist*).
-You can come up with your own negative consequence, or you can let the GM or one of the other players decide what happens.
+[Overkill](Overkill.md) rules can kick in whenever you have 5 or more dice to roll.
+At its most basic, you can trade 5 dice for 1 guaranteed Success.
+See the [Overkill](Overkill.md) article for more details, however.

 ### Creating a Pool

 To figure out how many dice you should roll for a given check, you "pull" different [Characteristics](Characteristic.md).
-MOst Characteristics have a [Stack](Stack.md); you get **normal** dice for the check equal to the stack of the characteristic.
+Most Characteristics have a [Stack](Stack.md); you get **normal** dice for the check equal to the stack of the characteristic.
 If the characteristic doesn't have a stack, you may get one ***hard*** die, depending on the situation.

 Which Statistics you can pull for the roll is generally up to you, although the GM may request specific Characteristics depending on the roll, and circumstances often dictate or limit your choices.